ginocarlo01/ClinicaVeterinaria/README.md

 ## 🛠 Tools
 The only tools used for this project were Java and Apache NetBeans

+I used the Model-View-Controller (MVC) design pattern in this project

+All the code can be checked in src/main/java

 <a name="colaboradores"></a>
 ## 👨‍💻 Team
 [Gino Carlo](https://github.com/ginocarlo01)